Skip to main content

 Loving Mexico: The Downsides

-I really don’t work for the Puerto Vallarta Tourism Department, so here are the things we don’t like.
+I don’t work for the Puerto Vallarta Tourism Department, so here are the things we don’t like.
 (Obviously we have come to terms with them, or we wouldn’t be here.)

 Like everywhere, costs are rising.
 Expect to pay Canadian prices for almost everything except locally-produced food and personal care (i.e. maid service, massages, and manicures.)